Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     - @c "no-connection-lines"

   If building brackets from a dataset, use the following properties:
-  - @c "datasource": the name of the datasource to read the columns from.\n Note that this datasource can be different from the datasource used for the first child graph if you are wanting to use different labels.
+  - @c "dataset": the name of the dataset to read the columns from.\n Note that this dataset can be different from the dataset used for the first child graph if you are wanting to use different labels.
 For this situation, the
        @c "value" variable should have the same scale as the child graph.
   - @c "variables": which include the following properties: